Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 16th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 16th in the league.

-- The Red Sox's 4.62 team ERA ranks 22nd across all league pitching staffs.
+- The Red Sox have a 4.62 team ERA that ranks 22nd across all MLB pitching staffs.

-- Red Sox pitchers combine to allow the fifth-most home runs in baseball (192 total, 1.3 per game).
+- Red Sox pitchers combine to give up 192 total home runs at a rate of 1.3 per game (fifth-most in baseball).

+- Pivetta (9-8 with a 4.54 ERA and 150 strikeouts in 117 2/3 innings pitched) goes for his 10th victory when he makes the start for the Red Sox, his 13th of the season.

-- The right-hander last appeared on Tuesday against the Tampa Bay Rays, when he went 3 2/3 innings, allowing five earned runs while giving up three hits.
+- His last appearance came on Wednesday against the Tampa Bay Rays, when the right-hander went 4 2/3 innings, surrendering three earned runs while giving up seven hits.

-- In 27 games this season, the 27-year-old has put up an ERA of 4.28, with 9 strikeouts per nine innings.
-Opponents are hitting .231 against him.
+- The 30-year-old has a 4.54 ERA and 11.5 strikeouts per nine innings in 34 games this season, while giving up a batting average of .218 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.